A quick guide for patients and families

 - Talk to every member of your care team until you get the kind of response you think is necessary.

 - Ask if the hospital has a rapid response protocol or Code H (for help) that allows patients and families to urgently summon specially trained members of the healthcare team to deal with a worrisome or acute change in the patient’s clinical condition.
 More…

 - Find out about how to make a complaint to the hospital’s administration in the event that you’re not getting the results you want on the floor or with the current healthcare team.
 More…You should make sure you have this information before a serious situation arises.
 Times of stress, crisis or exhaustion are never the best occasions to search through hospital websites.

 - Always be clear in expressing your concerns and respectful in the way you make your points.
 But don’t back down.

 - The most heart-wrenching words from any patient or family are “I couldn’t get anyone to listen to me” before tragedy struck.
 Too many families are haunted by the feeling that they did not do enough at the time when it might have made a difference.
 The Center for Patient Protection hears their stories every day.
 Take a look at our snapshots of hospital harm.
 The thoughts are written in the words of patients and families still devastated by what should have been prevented.
 Don’t be one of them.

 The time to act is before irreversible damage or injury occurs.
 The best advocate for the patient in any hospital is the patient and/or family.
 You need to keep the harm out of hospital care by being proactive at the first sign of concern.

+Patients and families around the world, along with leading hospitals and medical schools, have found our 3Rs for Safer Care to be a valuable tool to enhance patient safety.
 We hope you find this information helpful.
 You can find more details on our site about the issues raised here.